Married in High School: A Beautiful Wedding & Ongoing Love Story –

 *This post may contain affiliate links.

 Several readers have been curious to hear more about my daughter and son-in-law’s decision to marry while still in high school.
 I plan to share more information about that here.
 I will also be sharing pictures, descriptions, and instructions for many of the decorations we made.
 We designed our own Tying the Knot invitations and had them printed at an office store.
 The rustic cake stand was made from a log.
 The bouquets were held by shotgun shells from the couple’s date at the shooting range to celebrate their six month anniversary, and the boutonnieres and corsages were placed in bullet casings.
-We painted the scripture on the aisle runner ourselves.
+We painted the scripture on the aisle runner ourselves for less than $25.
 We made all the pew bows and table decorations.
 The sisters of both the bride and groom stapled labels onto roughly 600 mints.
 We tied paracord into wedding favors.
 I ran five crockpots overnight for nearly a week slow cooking the pulled pork.
 We spent a lot of hours of our time, but we did not spend a lot of money.
 Even the amazing wedding dress only cost $99.
 Please feel free to follow The House That Never Slumbers on social media using the follow buttons on the right side of this page to get updates about new posts as they are added.